List of princely states of British India (alphabetical)

-The states are listed alphabetically; this list complements the List of princely states of British India, which is arranged by region and agency.

-Geographical and administrative assigning is indicative, as various names and borders have changed significantly, even entities (provinces, principalities) split, merged, renamed et cetera.

-Furthermore, criteria of statehood (used for inclusion) differ between sources.
+The states are listed alphabetically; this list complements the list of princely states of British India, which is arranged by region and agency.
+Geographical and administrative assigning is indicative, as various names and borders have changed significantly, even entities (provinces, principalities) split, merged, renamed, etc. Furthermore, criteria of statehood (used for inclusion) differ between sources.
 In some cases, several name variations or completely different names are included.